-In Fabric Care and Living Care Products, Lion offers highvalue-added products designed around consumer needs to eliminate various sources of stress in housework while contributing to market expansion by increasing product unit prices.
-In Fabric Care Products, to further expand the use of our mainstay highly concentrated liquid laundry detergents and fabric softeners, we will respond to a shift in demand toward bulk purchasing brought about by the COVID-19 pandemic by reinforcing our lineup of large-size products.
-In addition, reflecting increasing hygiene needs, we have launched a new Bright bleach brand product for use in pretreating garments before washing.
-With this launch, we are suggesting the new habit of beginning the laundry process in the laundry basket and thereby contributing to market expansion.
+In Fabric Care and Living Care Products, Lion offers highlaundry process in the laundry basket and thereby contributing to market expansion. value-added products designed around consumer needs to eliminate various sources of stress in housework while contributing to market expansion by increasing product unit In Living Care Products, we are pursuing value in cleanliness prices.
+In Fabric Care Products, to further expand the use and hygiene and promoting more efficient, labor-saving of our mainstay highly concentrated liquid laundry housework under the concepts of "making kitchen work detergents and fabric softeners, we will respond to a shift in easy" for dishwashing detergents, "cleanliness without demand toward bulk purchasing brought about by the strenuous effort" for household cleaners and "making real COVID-19 pandemic by reinforcing our lineup of large-size cooking simple" for food preparation products.
+Rather than products.
+In addition, reflecting increasing hygiene needs, approaching housework as a single, monolithic category, we we have launched a new Bright bleach brand product for are offering a new standard of next-generation housework to use in pretreating garments before washing.
+With this fit diverse lifestyles. launch, we are suggesting the new habit of beginning the